acschmit/cryptography.Net/README.md

 * BouncyCastle.Crypto.dll

 #Compiling
 This project can be compiled in Xamarin or Visual Studio 2012.
 To run the Unit Tests in Visual Studio 2012 you must install the **NUnit Test Adapter** in the **Tools / Extensions and Updates** menu.
+The Unit Test should already work in Xamarin.